LLMs Do Not See Age: Assessing Demographic Bias in Automated Systematic Review Synthesis

 \subsection{Model Selection}

-We selected three large language models that reflect a range of architectures, context-handling capabilities, and access modalities: \paragraph{QWEN:} (Qwen/Qwen2.5-14B-Instruct-1M) \citep{yang2025qwen251mtechnicalreport}: a state-of-the-art open-source autoregressive transformer model with extended context length support.
-QWEN was selected due to its ability to process long sequences (up to 1M tokens), which is critical for working with multiple primary study abstracts without truncation. \paragraph{GPT:} (OpenAI/gpt-4.1, Nano variant) \citep{openai2023gpt4}: a proprietary model accessed via the OpenAI API.
-We included this model as a strong commercial baseline, selected for its favourable trade-off between speed and performance in general-purpose language understanding tasks. \paragraph{Longformer:} (allenai/led-large-16384-arxiv) \citep{beltagy2020longformerlongdocumenttransformer}: a transformer-based encoder-decoder model designed specifically for long-document processing.
-It supports input sequences of up to 16,384 tokens and was pre-trained on scientific papers from ArXiv, making it particularly suitable for tasks involving structured academic language and domain-specific content.
+We selected three large language models that reflect a range of architectures, context-handling capabilities, and access modalities: \paragraph{QWEN} (Qwen/Qwen2.5-14B-Instruct-1M) \citep{yang2025qwen251mtechnicalreport}: a state-of-the-art open-source autoregressive transformer model with extended context length support.
+QWEN was selected due to its ability to process long sequences (up to 1M tokens), which is critical for working with multiple primary study abstracts without truncation. \paragraph{GPT} (OpenAI/gpt-4.1-nano) \citep{openai2023gpt4}: a proprietary model accessed via the OpenAI API.
+We included this model as a strong commercial baseline, selected for its favourable trade-off between speed and performance in general-purpose language understanding tasks. \paragraph{Longformer} (allenai/led-large-16384-arxiv) \citep{beltagy2020longformerlongdocumenttransformer}: a transformer-based encoder-decoder model pretrained on scientific papers from ArXiv and designed specifically for scientific long-document processing, making it particularly suitable for tasks involving structured academic language and domain-specific content.